trentlarson/django-to-do-list/README.txt

 - no cookie format checking

 To Do
-- add item
 - reorder items
-- multi-user
 - edit items?
+- don't show up/down on first/last items
-- nice user feedback
+- nice user feedback (eg. when created)
 - testing
 - styling (Boostrap, at least)
 - security (other people's lists)
 - investigate true REST calls
 - AJAX
+- drag to new position
 - polling update